texne/proficiency.cs.illinois.edu/README.md

 <!--- -->
 Then run `bundle install` to install the project dependencies.

-At that point you can run `rake serve` to launch a local version of the website on port 4000 or `rake test` to test for dead links and other problems.
+At that point you can run `bundle exec rake serve` to launch a local version of the website on port 4000 or `bundle exec rake test` to test for dead links and other problems.